sp5wiz/Surface-pro-5-opencore/README.md

 the touchscreen does not work as the drivers are unstable and i want to provide a rock solid efi, even if touch support is lacking, but you can add the kext and your own risk

+*Known Issues*

+Please note, that Sonoma and Sequioa, even Tahoe is unbootable at the moment. it shows varying bootstrap errors and needs OCLP patching. it does not boot.

 ⚠️ I DO NOT REPRESENT MICROSOFT IN ANY WAY, SHAPE, OR FORM.
 THIS EFI MAY CAUSE DATA LOSS, THIS IS NOT MY RESPONSIBILITY, AND I DO NOT SAY THIS WILL WORK ON ALL SURFACE MODELS, OR SURFACE PRO 1796 MODELS!
 IT IS NOT MY RESPONSIBILITY FOR UEFI DAMAGE OR "BRICKING" AND I KNOWINGLY  ACCEPT NO LIABILITY IN ANY WAY, AND THIS EFI IS PROVIDED "AS-IS" The AND BY DOWNLOADING THIS PRODUCT, YOU ACCEPT THESE TERMS ⚠️